akmalnahdi99/React-Landlord/00 ReadME React.md

 [2020-12-1]
 - for file invoive and invoice2 Please pass the difference as parameter like type='paid' then you set the className, as discussed previously for DashIconsBox
+- for file BillsServiceCharge, I noticed that the path changed from '../../bills_component/Invoice' to './invoice' . if this was done because the element is shared then ok, but if this is done as a respond to the previous review then pls consider that I mentioned <Link path=""> only, because in web development the url of website should start form /something in react or any other development we have links for internal files, and we have links for the website itself.

 [2020-11-30]
 - to qhyrun : Pls delete non required images from src/assets/imgs there is around 12MB of images, pls also consider resizing the big images or reduce quality ,